Using drones with remote sensing technologies for forest management

 The benefits of UAV LiDAR in forest management are wide and varied.

 The ability to simultaneously visualize the ground and model the canopy structure provides significant advantages to the forestry industry.
-Traditionally, foresters and land managers have relied on topographic maps for terrain classification and time consuming field-based surveys to obtain tree volumes and height information.
+Traditionally, foresters and land managers have relied on topographic maps for terrain classification.
+As well as time consuming field-based surveys to obtain tree volumes and height information.
 LiDAR data provides significant improvements over both these techniques.

 Application Specific benefits of UAV LiDAR for Forest Management

-LiDAR data is hugely effective in understanding the forest canopy and terrain, which assists with assessing forest health, calculating forest biomass, classifying terrain and identifying drainage patterns.
+LiDAR data is hugely effective in understanding the forest canopy and terrain.
+This assists with assessing forest health, calculating forest biomass, classifying terrain and identifying drainage patterns.

 Vegetation mapping within forests

-LiDAR data is also used to measure the three-dimensional characteristics of plant canopies and estimate the vertical structure of vegetation communities.
+LiDAR data can measure the three-dimensional characteristics of plant canopies.
+They can then estimate the vertical structure of vegetation communities.

-LiDAR data is used to assess the volume and growth rate of trees to calculate the value of the forest.
+It is possible to assess the volume and growth rate of trees to calculate the value of the forest with LIDAR data.

 Unlike other aerial surveys such as photography, LiDAR can ‘see through’ woodland and produce 3D models of the forest:

-Countries around the world are challenged with decreasing deforestation and increasing agricultural productivity on existing farmland to prevent forest clearing for cropland expansion.
+Decreasing deforestation challenge countries around the world.
+As well as increasing agricultural productivity on existing farmland to prevent forest clearing for cropland expansion.

-It is estimated by the world bank that to meet vegetable oil demand in 2020, would require 6.3 Million hectares of oil plantation.
+The world bank estimates that to meet vegetable oil demand in 2020, would require 6.3 Million hectares of oil plantation.
 And using soybean oil instead would require an additional 42 Million hectares.
 An area roughly the size of California.

 Forest loss in Indonesia